 More Tips for Shipping Smartly

-If you have a strategy for shipping items, you won’t feel so frenzied when you start boxing up items and preparing them to be mailed.
+When you have a shipping strategy, you won’t feel so frenzied when you start boxing up items and preparing them to be mailed.
 Keep all your mailing supplies together, including boxes and packing material, labels, and shipping tape.

 If you mail regularly (even if it’s just once a year at Christmas), keep a spreadsheet on your computer of the addresses you need to ship to.
 You can easily input them online to create mailing labels or print self-adhesive stickers for each box.